rossbar/elegant-scipy/markdown/ch5.markdown

 As another example, we can represent the human brain as a large $m \times m$ graph, where there are $m$ nodes (positions) in which you measure activity using an MRI scanner.
-After a while of measuring, correlations can be calculated and entered into a matrix $C_{ij}$.
+Once a sufficient number of measurements have been made, correlations can be calculated and entered into a matrix $C_{ij}$.
 Thresholding this matrix produces a sparse matrix of ones and zeros.
 The eigenvector corresponding to the second-smallest eigenvalue of this matrix partitions the $m$ brain areas into subgroups, which, it turns out,